Table of Contents

 Mulberry fruits eating improves haemoglobin level and cleanses blood.

 Mulberries are tonic, laxative, sedative, warming, and expectorant in action.
-They are good for heart, liver, digestive system and protect body from diseases due to presence of flavonoids and anthocyanin.
+They are good for the heart, the liver, digestive system and protect body from diseases due to the presence of flavonoids and anthocyanin.

 Mulberry tree medicinal uses